-Stick with this New York City summer guide and I promise that you’ll be way hipper than I’ve ever been.
+Yup, just stick with this New York City summer guide and I promise that you’ll be way hipper than I could ever hope to be.

 7. Brunch at Hotel Chantelle

-One of my absolute favorite NYC brunch spots.
+This is easily of my absolute favorite NYC brunch spots of all time.

-This gem of a restaurant, not an actual hotel, offers a delicious, reasonably priced brunch menu that is served amidst a light and airy top floor, adorned with vintage light fixtures, beautiful greenery, and a lovely glass ceiling that inundates the room with an exquisite amount of light.
+Because this gem of a restaurant, not an actual hotel, offers a delicious, reasonably priced brunch menu that is served amidst a light and airy top floor that is adorned with vintage light fixtures, beautiful greenery, and a lovely glass ceiling that inundates the room with an exquisite amount of light.